Polygonal equalities and virtual degeneracy in $L_{p}$-spaces: Polygonal equalities and virtual degeneracy in -spaces

 \begin{proof} The generalized roundness of $Y = L_{p}(\Omega, \mu)$ is finite.
 Let $Z$ be a metric subspace of $L_{p}(\Omega, \mu)$ that admits a virtually degenerate simplex.
 By Lemma \ref{vd:lemma}, $Z$ admits a non-trivial $p$-polygonal equality.
 As $(X,d)$ is assumed to have strict $q$-negative for some $q \geq p$, we deduce that $(X,d)$ is not isometric to $Z$ by Theorem \ref{iso:emb2}.
 Parts (1) and (2) now follow directly from Lemma \ref{vd:ex}. \end{proof}

-\begin{remark} There are always metric spaces that satisfy the hypotheses of Theorem \ref{embed} no matter what the value of $p \in (0, \infty)$.
-Ultrametric spaces, for instance, have $q$-negative type for all $q \geq 0$.
+\begin{remark} For any $p \in (0, \infty)$ there are always metric spaces which have strict $q$-negative type for some $q \geq p$.
+For instance, ultrametric spaces have strict $q$-negative type for all $q \geq 0$.
 In fact, by Faver \textit{et al}.\ \cite[Theorem 5.2]{Fav}, a metric space $(X,d)$ has $q$-negative type for all $q \geq 0$ if and only if it is ultrametric. \end{remark}

 The following special case of Theorem \ref{embed} is worth emphasizing.